jacktasia/dumb-jump/README.md

 * `dumb-jump-back` <kbd>C-M p</kbd> jumps back to where you were when you jumped.
 These are chained so if you go down a rabbit hole you can get back out or where you want to be.
 * `dumb-jump-quick-look` <kbd>C-M q</kbd> like `dumb-jump-go` but shows tooltip with `file`, `line`, and `context`
 * `dumb-jump-go-other-window` exactly like `dumb-jump-go` but uses `find-file-other-window` instead of `find-file`
+* `dumb-jump-go-prefer-external` like `dumb-jump-go` but will prefer definitions not in the current buffer
+* `dumb-jump-go-prefer-external-other-window` expected combination of `dumb-jump-go-prefer-external` and `dumb-jump-go-other-window`

 ## Configuration